Creativity entails exploration and movement into unknown and unmapped territories.

 Exploring the visual arts - Creative Collections

-Our campus hosts wonderful art collections at the Sainsbury Centre, an inspiring space for exploring cultures that is open to all.
+Open to all, our campus hosts wonderful art collections at the Sainsbury Centre, an inspiring space for exploring cultures and creativity.
 Creative scholarship engages with the community, as it explores new routes to knowledge, engaging with diverse audiences in ways that are mutually enriching.

 Her current focus is on the role of galleries in developing emancipatory pedagogies and co-developing capabilities with a range of community partners.
 Seeking to democratise creative spaces during the pandemic, Dr Dunton has created a range of new gallery resources with partners including SEND schools, care homes, homeless and mental health charities, foodbanks, community centres, and academic colleagues at UEA.